-According to the CLP Regulation (EC Regulation No 1272/2008), use of lead chromate pigments is banned for the manufacture of preparations for use by the general population.
-Nevertheless their presence in few consumer preparations is reported by Sweden and Norway (SPIN 2009).
-Lead chromate pigments are however used in commercial settings to manufacture a wide range of articles and preparations that are sold throughout the European market and that may come in contact with each consumer (the whole general population including children).
-They could be potentially exposed to those articles (paints, pigmented polymers, plastics, rubbers and pigments used in wiring (except toys covered by Directive 88/378/EEC).
-Pigments concentration in final industrial paints can range from 5% to 40% by weight (see chapter 9.1.2).
+According to the CLP Regulation (EC Regulation No 1272/2008), use of C.I.
+Pigment Yellow 34 is banned for the manufacture of preparations for use by the general population.
+Nevertheless its presence in few consumer preparations is reported by Sweden and Norway (SPIN 2009).
+Lead chromate pigments are however used in commercial settings to manufacture a wide range of articles and preparations that are sold throughout the European market and that each consumer (the whole general population including children) may come in contact with and be potentially exposed to (paints, pigmented polymers, plastics, rubbers and pigments used in wiring, but not toys covered by Directive 88/378/EEC).
+Pigments concentration in industrial final paints can range from 5% to 40% by weight (see Part II chapter 2.1.2).